Creedmoor Psychiatric Center: Hospital

 In 1912, the Lunacy Commission of New York State opened the Farm Colony of Brooklyn State Hospital at the Creedmoor site, with 32 patients, in line with a trend for sending the growing number of urban psychiatric patients to the "fresh air" of outlying areas.
 Intakes at the former National Guard barracks rapidly expanded over the coming years, with a self-reported census reported a total of 150 inpatients housed at Creedmore by 1918.
 By 1959, the hospital housed 7,000 inpatients.

 Creedmoor was described as a "crowded, understaffed institution" in Susan Sheehan's biography Is There No Place On Earth For Me?
 (1982), detailing the experiences of pseudonymously-named Sylvia Frumkin.
 Dr. Lauretta Bender, a child neuropsychiatrist, was reported to have been practicing at the hospital between the 1950s and 1960s.
 In December 1977, one of Creedmoor's most notorious patients, former NYPD officer Robert Torsney, was committed to the hospital after being found not guilty by reason of insanity for the 1976 murder of then-15 year-old Randolph Evans in Brooklyn.
 Torsney was held at Creedmoor until his release in July 1979 following a psychiatric review which declared he was no longer a threat.

 Intakes began to decline by the early 1960s in concert with the development of new psychiatric medications and push for deinstitutionalization of many psychiatric patients.
 In 1975, a site previously used to farm produce for the hospital at Creedmoor's Glen Oaks campus was opened to the public as the Queens County Farm Museum.
 Another part of the Glen Oaks campus was repurposed as the Queens Children's Psychiatric Center.
 In 2004, an additional site was redeveloped for Glen Oaks public school campus and The Queens High School of Teaching, and by 2006, all remaining parts of the Creedmoor campus were sold, with only 470 inpatients at the hospital.
 A more recent portrayal of Creedmoor appears in Katherine Olson's Something More Wrong (2013).

+Later use

 There are several unused buildings on the property, including the long-abandoned Building 25.
 Many parts of the building are covered in bird guano, the largest pile being several feet high.
 In August 2023, a shelter for migrants opened at Creedmoor Psychiatric Center, amid a sharp increase in the number of asylum seekers traveling to the city.

+In February 2023, the Empire State Development Corporation announced that it would redevelop 55 acre of the Creedmoor site.
+The state government proposed 2,873 residences there that December; local residents objected that a land use planning review had not been conducted before the plans were announced.
+In response to the concerns from the local community board and neighboring civic groups, around 850 apartments were removed from the proposed high density development.
+In November 2025, the state government approved a plan to redevelop the site with 2,022 residences (half of which would be affordable housing) and school.
+At the time, the development's first phase was scheduled to take two or three years.